-Responsibilities of [[Manager and] [Trustee] [Insurer] and Those Charged with Governance for the Financial Statements
+Responsibilities of Chief Executive and Those Charged with Governance for the Financial Statements

-The [Manager and the] [Trustee][Insurer] of the Fund [are][is] responsible for the preparation of the financial statements that give a true and fair view in accordance with HKFRSs issued by the HKICPA, and for such internal control as the [manager and the] [trustee][insurer] determine[s] is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Pursuant to the conditions of the accounting concession under section 17(2) of the Hong Kong Insurance Ordinance granted by the Hong Kong Insurance Authority, the Chief Executive is responsible for the preparation of the financial statements that give a true and fair view in accordance with HKFRSs issued by the HKICPA, and for such internal control as the Chief Executive determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the [Manager and the] [Trustee][Insurer] of the Fund [are][is] responsible for assessing the Fund's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the [Manager and the] [Trustee][Insurer] either [intend][intends] to liquidate the Fund or to cease operations, or [have][has] no realistic alternative but to do so.
+In preparing the financial statements, the Chief Executive is responsible for assessing the Branch's ability to continue as a going concern, disclosing, as applicable, matters relating to going concern and using the going concern basis of accounting unless the Chief Executive either intends to liquidate the Branch or to cease operations, or has no realistic alternative but to do so.